Parkinson's Law: The Paradox of Plenty

 Mitigating at the bank

-This is applies to money
+This applies to money

 Pay yourself first

-Focus on your expenses, not on your income.
+Focus on your expenses, not on your income

 Focus on your recurring expenses, not on capital expenses